Supernova calibration by gravitational wave: Introduction

-The observations of gravitational waves (GWs) can measure the luminosity distance of the GW source with high precision, providing an independent method of measuring cosmological distance.
+The observations of gravitational waves (GWs) can measure the luminosity distance of the GW source with high precision, providing an independent method of measuring cosmological distances.
 In 1986, Schutz proposed to determine the Hubble constant with GWs from binary neutron stars (BNS) \cite{Schutz:1986gp}.
-If an electromagnetic counterpart of the coalescence of massive binary black hole (MBBH) or BNS can be identified, then the redshift of the GW source is determined and the luminosity-redshift relation provided by GWs as standard sirens can be used to study the evolution of the Universe \cite{Seto:2001qf,Holz:2005df}.
+If electromagnetic counterparts of the coalescence of massive binary black hole (MBBH) or BNS can be identified, then the redshift of the GW source is determined and the luminosity-redshift relation provided by GWs as standard sirens \cite{Holz:2005df} can be used to study the evolution of the Universe \cite{Seto:2001qf,deSouza:2021xtg,Klein:2015hvg,Namikawa:2015prh,Gray:2019ksv,Wolf:2019hun,Farr:2019twy,Keeley:2019hmw,Finke:2021aom}.
+In addition to being standard sirens, the propagation of GWs can also probe the evolution of the Universe \cite{Alfaro:2019sbq,Liu:2019dds}.
 Since the first direct observation of GWs by the Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration and the Virgo Collaboration in 2015, there have been reported tens of GW detections \cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021djp}.
 The first observed BNS merger GW170817 and its counterpart GRB 170817A gives $H_0=70.0^{+12.0}_{-8.0}$ km/s/Mpc \cite{LIGOScientific:2017adf}.
-Applying the galaxy catalog method to 47 GWs from the Third LIGO-Virgo-KAGRA Gravitational-Wave Transient Catalog (GWTC-3), LIGO-Virgo-KAGRA collaborations obtained $H_0=68^{+8}_{-6}$ km/s/Mpc \cite{LIGOScientific:2021aug}.
-Therefore, GW standard sirens may help solve the problem of Hubble tension.
-There are lots of studies on the Hubble tension with GW standard sirens in the literature \cite{Namikawa:2015prh,Klein:2015hvg,Kyutoku:2016zxn,Chen:2017rfc,Hotokezaka:2018dfi,LIGOScientific:2018gmd,LIGOScientific:2019zcs,Gray:2019ksv,DES:2019ccw,DES:2020nay,Cai:2016sby,Vitale:2018wlg,Mortlock:2018azx,Alfaro:2019sbq,Farr:2019twy,Birrer:2019otx,Liu:2019dds,Wolf:2019hun,Camarena:2019moy,Wang:2020dkc,Chen:2020dyt,CalderonBustillo:2020kcg,Zhu:2021bpp,deSouza:2021xtg,Finke:2021aom,Trott:2021fnx,Huang:2022rdg,Zhao:2017imr,Keeley:2019hmw,Gupta:2019okl}.
+In the absence of a counterpart one can employ statistical methods, by establishing a correlation between GW source and its potential galaxy catalog, to get the redshift of GW source.
+Applying this method to 47 GWs from the Third LIGO-Virgo-KAGRA Gravitational-Wave Transient Catalog (GWTC-3), LIGO-Virgo-KAGRA collaborations obtained $H_0=68^{+8}_{-6}$ km/s/Mpc based on the $\Lambda$CDM model \cite{LIGOScientific:2021aug}.
+The independent determination of the Hubble constant with GW standard sirens enables the potential of not only shedding light on the the Hubble tension but also constraining other cosmological parameters \cite{Kyutoku:2016zxn}.
+There are lots of studies on the precise determination of the Hubble constant with GW standard sirens in the literature \cite{Kyutoku:2016zxn,Chen:2017rfc,Hotokezaka:2018dfi,LIGOScientific:2018gmd,LIGOScientific:2019zcs,DES:2019ccw,DES:2020nay,Cai:2016sby,Vitale:2018wlg,Mortlock:2018azx,CalderonBustillo:2020kcg,Zhu:2021bpp,Wang:2020dkc,Trott:2021fnx,Huang:2022rdg}.
+There are also discussions on the uncertainties of GW standard sirens \cite{Huang:2022rdg,Chen:2020dyt}.